whocoder/sourcemod-slayex/CONTRIBUTING.md

 # Contributing
-If interested in contributing, please create a pull request and outline any changes you've made within the titles/descriptions of the commits you submit.
+If interested in contributing, please create a pull request with commits that detail the changes made in their titles or descriptions.

-I am willing to accept all constructive changes, so long as they make sense within the context of this plugin (to provide multiple-round-slay support).
+I am willing to accept all constructive changes, so long as they make sense within the context of this plugin (to provide multiple-round support for this or other SourceMod default).